TRIERTIUM

 Conferences & seminars

-In order to support the domestic and international research community and to create space for new spiritual interactions and initiatives, TRIERTIUM organizes regular seminars and conferences.
+In order to support the domestic and international transdisciplinary research community, TRIERTIUM organizes or co-sponsors research seminars and conferences.

 News & reports